International Students are a Key Part of Canada's Future

 There are many reasons why they come to us: superior education opportunities, diversity, safety and affordability.

 They have other choices - the United States, Australia, the United Kingdom, and even China.
 But they choose us in huge numbers.

 Thousands of international students choose Canada

 Every year, thousands and thousands choose to study in Canada.
-And to do so, they pay sky-high tuitions, they work hard at part-time jobs and yes, sometimes they are taken advantage of.
-Too often actually.
+And to do so, they pay sky-high tuition, they work hard at part-time jobs, and, yes, sometimes, they are taken advantage of.
+Too often, actually.
 But they come, and many, many of them choose to start a new life here.

-As North America's first Sikh billionaire and CEO of Mainstreet Equity Corp.
-Bob Dhillon told Rentals for Newcomers, "I’ve really tried to raise awareness about the massive economic contribution made by immigrants and international students.
+As Bob Dhillon, the CEO of Mainstreet Equity Corp., told Rentals for Newcomers, "I’ve really tried to raise awareness about the massive economic contribution made by immigrants and international students.
 For example, according to the Government of Canada, international students contributed $16.2 billion and $19.7 billion to our GDP in 2017 and 2018."